vaibhavmaurya/BusAndTicketsOptimization/README.md

 - Each page is uniformly seperated by newline throughout the dataset.

 ### Gathering Data <a name="gatherdata"></a>

+#### Challenges

+- Data is scattered accross multiple Bus Depots.
+- Each Depot maintain their on set of current bus stop codes and destination bus stop codes.
+- There is no centralized data organization for tickets.

 To parse dataset into csv, following is the strategy opted: